 By being conscious and aware of the tools you have at your disposal and using them mostly properly, you can massively increase the odds to live a life you love.
-For me, it was being an entrepreneur, working from home, and being able to enjoy my my daughters’ childhood.
+For me, it was being an entrepreneur, working from home, and being able to enjoy my daughters’ childhood.
+What’s your path?

 What are some things you do to exercise and develop your higher mental faculties and to encourage your kids to do the same?
 I look forward to the ideas you have to share!